nymea/nymea-docs/src/pages/documentation/users/usage/configuration.md

 > Warning: Using wrong configuration settings might prevent clients to connect to the nymea:core system

-For advance nymea setups with lots of connected things, it is recommended to use a wired network for performance reasons.
-However, for the most common use cases, using a wireless connection works fine as well.

-When using hardware with wired and wireless network available, such as a Raspberry Pi 3 or 4, a good choice is to connect nymea to the local network using a cable and at the same time use the wireless interface to host an access point which can be used to directly connect wireless IoT devices to the nymea system without.
+When using hardware with wired and wireless network available, such as a Raspberry Pi 3 or 4, a good choice is to connect nymea to the local network using a cable and at the same time use the wireless interface to host an access point which can be used to directly connect wireless IoT devices to the nymea system without having them part of your private network.

 ![](/img/configuration/system-settings-networking.png)